GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What's very important from my point of view is that there is one web.
-Anyone that tries to chop it into two will find that their piece looks very boring.
+> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts